Free: Healthy Freezer Meals Recipe EbookGet It Now

 Air fried shrimp pair perfectly with so many recipes!
 Try some of these pairing ideas:

-- Sauces – Dunk shrimp in sugar-free teriyaki, lemon butter sauce, sugar-free barbecue sauce, or lemon garlic aioli.
+- Sauces – Dunk shrimp in sugar-free teriyaki, fresh lemon butter sauce, tangy sugar-free barbecue sauce, or lemon garlic aioli.
 You could even use caesar dressing for a delicious twist.

 - Pasta – Toss with your favorite pasta and sauce!
 For a healthier alternative, pair with roasted spaghetti squash, shirataki noodles, or make a plate of shrimp scampi with zoodles.

 - Salads – Add shrimp to a green goddess salad, shrimp avocado salad, or mango salad.

 - Rice – Serve shrimp with your favorite rice (or riced veggies).
 I love them with cauliflower rice!

 - Shrimp Tacos – Stuff your favorite tortillas with air fryer shrimp, salsa, avocado or guacamole, shredded cheese, red onions, taco slaw, and cilantro.

 Shrimp are the perfect protein for quick weeknight meals!
 If you enjoy this air fryer recipe, you’ll like these dishes too: